makuachteny/MedConnect/README.md

 ---
 title: "MedConnect Medical Record System"
----
+--

 # MedConnect Medical Record System

 MedConnect is a Python-based medical record system designed to streamline and manage various aspects of medical facilities, including patient management, hospital administration, staff management, and more.
-This system provides an intuitive and user-friendly interface for healthcare professionals to efficiently access and organize crucial medical information.
+This system provides an intuitive and user-friendly interface for healthcare professionals to access and organize crucial medical information efficiently.

 ## Features